The Biblical Blueprint for Surviving a Painful Personal Betrayal-

 Live filled with the Holy Spirit-

 The Greek word Jesus used for the Holy Spirit in the book of John is parakletos.
-It means “advocate”, “helper”, “intercessor”, “counselor” and “comforter”.
+The word means “advocate”, “helper”, “intercessor”, “counselor” and “comforter”.
 The Holy Spirit is a gift given at salvation.
-Its purpose is to teach, help, comfort and guide God’s people as they do His will in this world (John 14:26, 1st Peter 1:12, 1st Thessalonians 1:5).
+The Spirit’s purpose is to teach, help, comfort and guide God’s people as they do His will in this world (John 14:26, 1st Peter 1:12, 1st Thessalonians 1:5).
 Sadly, many Christians ignore or minimize the importance of the Holy Spirit out of fear of “being weird”.
 Being filled with the Holy Spirit isn’t weird, it’s biblical (Ephesians 5:8-20).
 All we have to do is ask and God will give us fresh inpouring of the Spirit (Acts 4:23-31, Acts 13:8-10, Ephesians 3:14-19).
 Being filled with the Spirit daily gives us invaluable access to God’s wisdom, power, knowledge and insight.
 The Holy Spirit empowers us to live holy lives and do God’s will in our sphere of influence.

 And finally,